theteja/TemperatureConverte_using_java/README.md

 # TemperatureConverte_using_java
-Temperature Converter using java programming  with GUI concepts.
+Temperature Converter using java programming  with GUI concept.